doanndev/GoldenGameDoc/refs/README.md

 Retrieves comprehensive referral statistics for the authenticated user, including total referrals, active referrals, earnings, and referrals categorized by level.

 ### Authentication
-This endpoint requires JWT authentication.
+This endpoint requires JWT authentication via HTTP-only cookies.
 The user ID is automatically extracted from the JWT token.

 ### Parameters
 No parameters required.
 The user ID is obtained from the authenticated JWT token.